Notes: Galapagos is a popular destination with limited liveaboard spaces. We recommend you book well in advance to avoid disappointment.

 Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner, snacks, drinking water, soft drinks, hot drinks, local brands of alcohol, land tours, transfers to the boat from the airport in Baltra, dives (as detailed in the trips above), experienced English-speaking divemaster(s) (7-8 divers per DM), tanks, weights and weightbelts, DiveAlert, a surface signaling device, and an electronic beacon, all taxes.

-Cruise price per person excludes (mandatory, unless customer provides own): Dinner on the final evening, scuba equipment (7 nights US$ 250), dive computer (7 nights US$ 100), diving insurance, chamber fee (US$ 35), Galapagos park and reserve entrance fees (US$ 100).
+Cruise price per person excludes (mandatory, unless customer provides own): Dinner on the final evening, scuba equipment (7 nights US$ 250), dive computer (7 nights US$ 100), diving insurance, Galapagos park and reserve entrance fees (US$ 100).
 With effect from 13 August 2022, a fuel surcharge will apply to all cruises (7 nights US$ 150).
 Unless otherwise stated, all the listed items need to be paid on arrival (cash or credit card + 14% tax).
-For Galapagos entrance fee and purchases in shops and restaurants bring small denomination notes of USD 20 and below.

-Optional extras: Alcoholic drinks, nitrox fills for enriched air certified divers (7 nights US$ 150), 15 liter tank (7 nights US$ 130).
+Optional extras: Alcoholic drinks, nitrox fills for enriched air certified divers (7 nights US$ 150), 15 liter tank (7 nights US$ 130), chamber fee (US$ 35).
 Unless otherwise stated, all the listed items need to be paid on arrival.

-How to get there: The Tiburon Explorer liveaboard dive tours depart from Baltra every Saturday afternoon.
+How to get there: The Tiburon Explorer liveaboard dive tours depart from Baltra every Saturday at 12 noon.
 Guests fly into Ecuador and take a connecting flight, through Guayaquil or Quito, to Baltra in Galapagos.
 Passengers flying into San Cristobal must arrange their own transportation to Baltra.
 Both Guayaquil and Quito have daily flights to the islands, although Guayaquil is recommended with cheaper prices and better-timed connections.

 You will need to overnight in Guayaquil or Quito before flying on to the Galapagos.
 To ensure easy flight connections, a 2 night stop-over is recommended.
 On the return leg you will probably need to overnight in Guayaquil or Quito since most international flights depart too early to make the connection possible.
 The flight from Galapagos arrives in Guayaquil (and then Quito) in the afternoon.